-The shelf and estuarine habitats most likely to experience hypoxia are also nutrient-rich areas that support abundant bottom fisheries, so there is strong interest in the effects of hypoxia on these resources (see review by Breitburg et al., 2009).
+The shelf and estuarine habitats most likely to experience hypoxia are also nutrient-rich areas that support abundant bottom fisheries, so there is strong interest in the effects of hypoxia on these resources (see review by Breitburg et al., 2009; Ekau et al., 2009).
 Hypoxia can affect fish and shellfish directly, by inducing behavioral avoidance, altering migration routes, reducing growth and reproduction, inhibiting immune responses or by causing mass mortality.
 However, often it is the indirect effects of severe hypoxia, including loss of prey and loss or compression of critical habitat including structural features that can have the greatest effect on demersal fisheries (Diaz and Breitburg, 2009).

 Surprisingly, moderate or intermittent hypoxia can be linked to benefits for fishery species.
-The underlying source of hypoxia, nutrient enrichment, may yield elevated prey biomass systemwide, as in parts of the Black Sea (Elmgren, 1989).
+The underlying source of hypoxia, nutrient enrichment, may yield elevated prey biomass systemwide, as in parts of the Baltic Sea (Elmgren, 1989).
 Oxygen-stressed infauna may move towards the sediment-water interface and provide an enhanced, readily accessible food supply to mobile fish and shellfish that can return to oxygenated waters after feeding.
-Demersal species able to tolerate low DO also can obtain refuge from less tolerant predators.
+Demersal species that are able to tolerate low DO for short periods, (e.g., weakfish; Tuzzolino, 2008) can take advantage of enhanced prey availability.
+They also can obtain refuge from less tolerant predators.
 The widespread ability of fish and shellfish to swim away from hypoxic areas, combined with the facilitative effects described above, may explain why large-scale studies rarely demonstrate a clear negative relationship between fishery landings and extent of hypoxia (Breitburg et al., 2009).
 However, the proportion of demersal fish and shellfish relative to pelagic fishes typically declines under conditions of extensive or permanent hypoxia, such as found in the Sea of Azov, the Black Sea, the Skagerrak-Kattegat and the Adriatic Sea (Caddy, 2000; de Leiva Moreno et al., 2000).

 There are clear cases where hypoxia induces mass mortality or reduces catches locally.
 Sporadic declines in oxygen concentrations connected to thermohaline stratification occur quite frequently in shallow shelf waters such as the North Sea (Westernhagen and Dethlefsen, 1983) or Mid Atlantic Bight (Mountain, 2002) and in inshore bays, such as the Limfjord in Denmark (Jørgensen, 1980).
 During low-oxygen events in the North Sea, fish abundance dropped to 1 to 5 kg per 30 min trawl compared to the situation after remixing with 360 to 450 kg catch per trawl.
 Video images revealed that most mobile animals such as fish had left the area.
 This was in agreement with a similar event in the New York Bight in 1976 (Sindermann and Swanson, 1979).
 As oxygen depletions do not happen instantly, fish and other mobile animals normally have enough time to leave the endangered areas, and can repopulate the sites after the situation has improved.
+For sessile species that are hypoxia-tolerant, one consequence of reduced predation by fishes and megafaunal invertebrates may be enhanced survivorship.
+This may explain the sustained production of the harvested quahog clam Mercenaria mercenaria in hypoxic settings in Narragansett Bay, Rhode Island, USA (Altieri, 2008).